theapache64/compose-mario/README.md

 > An attempt to create Super Mario Bros using Compose for Desktop

+## 🏗️ Under Active Development

-**⚠️ THIS PROJECT IS UNDER ACTIVE DEVELOPMENT 👷.
-BUGS AND HEAVY CHANGES ARE EXPECTED**
+**THIS PROJECT IS UNDER ACTIVE DEVELOPMENT.
+WTF-BUGS AND HEAVY CHANGES ARE EXPECTED**

 ## ✍️ Author